 Exploration of salon development.
 Topics include professional ethics and goals, salon operations and record keeping.
-Upon completion, students will be able to:

-CSME 2401 - The Principles of Hair Coloring and Related Theory rerequisites.
+CSME 2401 - The Principles of Hair Coloring and Related Theory

 Presentation of the theory and practice of hair color and chemistry.
 Topics include terminology, application, and workplace competencies related to hair color and chemistry